Welcome to the Older Coder.

 I’m not positive its ageism but I am beginning to see a pattern of older workers losing their positions and either being unemployed or, if they do find work, underemployed.
 Meaning that they are working but not in their field and usually in a position that requires little training.
 A statistic which gets overlooked when considering the country’s unemployment rate.

 The reason for the layoffs or terminations are usually for legitimate reasons but once you’re gone getting back can be a problem.
-I looked around and saw that while the number of openings in the animation industry was growing so were the number of new graduates.
+I looked around and saw that while the number of openings in the animation industry were growing so were the number of new graduates.
 There just wasn’t enough demand to make me a valuable commodity.
 So I googled ‘best job for an older person’.

 And coding popped up.

 Not to paint an overly rosy picture, here in Canada it would seem that tech might not be the best place to find a new position post 55.
 A report from 2016 by the Brookfield Institute “The State of Canada’s Tech Sector, 2016” shows that, the proportion of Canadians, older than 55, and employed in the tech industry was 5.2 percentage points lower than the average.
 Is that statistically significant?
 I don’t know but what I do know is that at the age of 55+ most workers aren’t prepared or capable of competing with younger workers in jobs that require physical strength and/or agility and most jobs can’t be self taught from information acquired on the internet.
-So while statistics may be slanted against me I really don’t see an alternatives, and besides, I like coding.
+So while statistics may be slanted against me I really don’t see any alternatives, and besides, I like design and I like coding.

 I think experienced workers with the right attitude have a lot to contribute to any company.
 With our experience we can be a stabilizing influence on a team or department.
 We bring with us experiences and memories of ideas that did and didn’t work in the past.
 And, we tend to know more about other industries outside of the tech sector.
 Which do you think is the better business plan.
 Hire a team of programmers with no practical experience in manufacturing to work on an application for the manufacturing sector?
 Or to hire a few of those programmers with first hand manufacturing experience?
 If I was putting together a team I’d give relevant experience in the industry we’re working for more than just a cursory nod.